A simple Mattermost Docker installation

 Via another container

-We could also use Traefik (See the docker images here) to reverse-proxy the 8065 port of the mattermost-server
+We could also use Traefik (See the docker images here) to reverse-proxy the 8065 port of the mattermost-server container to the world.

 This is quite easy to do and I'll leave that as an exercise for the reader.